MohamedAbdouMabrouk/Process-Scheduling/README.md

 Input Format:
 Line1. “trace” or “stats”
-    trace” is used to ask your program to visualize the processes switching over the CPU “stats” is used to ask your program to write some statistics on the scheduled processes
+    “trace” is used to ask the program to visualize the processes switching over the CPU “stats” is used to ask the program to write some statistics on the scheduled processes

 Line2. a comma-separated list telling which CPU scheduling policies to be analyzed/visualized along with
     their parameters, if applicable.
-Each algorithm is represented by a number as listed in the introduction section and as shown in the attached testcases.
+Each algorithm is represented by a number as listed in the attached examples directory.
     Round Robin and Aging have a parameter specifying the quantum q to be used.
 Therefore, a policy entered as 2-4 means Round Robin with q=4.
 Also, policy 8-1 means Aging with q=1.

 Line3.
 An integer specifying the last instant to be used in your simulation and to be shown on the timeline.
-    Check the attached testcases
+    Check the attached examples directory.

 Line4.
 An integer specifying the number of processes to be simulated.
 None of the processes is making a
     blocking call.